 Verify CE Credits With DBPR

 It is very important to keep all continuing education letters to validate your coursework.
 These letters will tell you the course names and how many credits you received.
-If the credits did not get transmitted successfully to DBPR, then you will be able to use the letters to verify your attendance.
+If the credits did not get transmitted successfully to DBPR, then you will not be able to use the letters to verify your attendance.
 For questions, please call the Customer Contact Center at 850.487.1395

 Monday-Friday, 8 a.m. - 6 p.m. and Saturday 10 a.m. - 2 p.m.
 EST.

 If you have a high school diploma or its equivalent, your Florida real estate career begins with a 63-hour sales associate pre-license course, its final exam, and then the state's real estate sales associate license exam.

 Then there's a sales associate 45-hour post-license course to be completed within the licensee’s first renewal cycle.
 This cycle ends on your license expiration date (located at the bottom of your license.)
 After you've completed the sales associate post-license course and have been licensed for at least 24 months, you can take the state's 72-hour broker pre-license course, its final exam, and then the state's real estate broker license exam.
 Once you pass the state exam, there's a broker 60-hour post-license course(s) (one or more broker post licensing courses, which total at least 60 classroom hours) to be completed within the licensee’s first renewal cycle.
 This cycle ends on your license expiration date (located at the bottom of your license.)